smhc/matterbridge-cat-door/README.md

 ---

-This plugin shows how to use the Matter history and how to create a passive device in matter.js.
+This plugin is a fork of https://github.com/Luligu/matterbridge-eve-door to monitor a MQTT topic and report the status as a matter contact sensor.

-It creates a virtual contact sensor device that continuously changes state and triggers the corresponding event.
+It creates a virtual contact sensor device that subscribes to catflap/lockstatus and reflects the corresponding message.

-If you like this project and find it useful, please consider giving it a star on GitHub at https://github.com/Luligu/matterbridge-eve-door and sponsoring it.

 ## Prerequisites